arai-eek/Slompret-4093/README.md

 ## A 4093-Based Blowing Synthesizer

 Embodying the DIWO (Do It With Others), this design interfaces with open-source hardware documentation hosted on Inspired by the [J'aime 4093 Nandsynth](https://www.hackteria.org/wiki/J%27aime_4093_Nandsynth), specifically drawing from the architecture of the Taime 4093 Nandsynth.
 Ready your soldering iron to convert this schematic into a responsive, low-voltage sonic engine.

 ---

-# Slompret Synthesizer

-**A 4093-Based Blowing Synthesizer**

-The Slompret Synthesizer is an experimental blow-controlled electronic instrument centered around the **CMOS CD4093 Quad Input NAND Schmitt Trigger** integrated circuit.
-By repurposing digital logic gates as analog oscillators, the circuit generates chaotic noise textures, unstable frequencies, and unpredictable sonic behaviors that respond to breath and sound input.

-Developed as an accessible DIY workshop instrument, Slompret introduces participants to soldering, basic electronics, open-source hardware, and experimental sound practices through a playful and hands-on approach.

----